Flexible Families (Foster-to-Adopt) Caseworker

 - Bilingual (English/Spanish) is preferred

-- Must possess exceptional interpersonal, presentation, time management and organizational skills
+- Must possess exceptional interpersonal, presentation, time management, attention to detail, and organizational skills

 - Excellent verbal and written communication skills are required